 Instructions

-1. In a large saucepan over medium heat, bring 1/2 cup cream and cocoa powder to a boil, whisking often to blend the cocoa.
+1. In a large saucepan over medium heat, bring 1/2 cup cream and cocoa powder to a boil, whisking often to dissolve the cocoa.
 Reduce the heat and simmer for another 30 seconds, whisking constantly.

 2. Remove from the heat and stir in the chocolate until smooth.
 Stir in the remaining 1/2 cup cream.